-Bernadette’s works are contemporary and uniquely northern Australian, and as such offer perspectives from this region’s natural, social, cultural and metaphysical landscapes.
+Bernadette’s works are contemporary and uniquely northern Australian, and as such offer perspectives from her region’s natural, social, cultural and metaphysical landscapes.

-Using recycled and found materials /objects in my work has always been a part of my practice.
-I collage, montage, assemble, construct, weave and print from bits and pieces.
-I use these materials for a range of reasons i.e. practical, economical, ethical and other.
-Every fragment of found, recycled or resurrected material carries with it an essence of its former existence, each part carrying its own story.
-I find that these parts imbue the resulting artworks with energy, and from them narratives emerge – I love observing the ‘magic’ that this creates.”
+Using recycled and found materials and objects in my work has always been a part of my practice.
+I collage, montage, assemble, construct, weave and print from discarded fragments.
+Every fragment of found or recycled material carries with it an essence of its former existence, each part carrying its own story.
+These parts imbue the resulting artworks with interesting form and dynamism, and from them narratives emerge – I love observing the ‘magic’ that this creates.”

 “Boscacci’s work is referential, showing us the process of moving from observation toward a personal signification.
 Boscacci also experiments with media, engaging in similar processes but working from the representational towards the abstract.
 She gradually eliminates narrative and anecdotal elements in her work, or ‘zooms-in’ until familiar references disappear, as in Dish head – Water bearer—the surface of a wet dish where a head is reflected in each tiny drop.
 The emphasis is on the abstraction; the work becomes a sign for the human condition.